Do you want to learn how to start a blog?

 I could go on, but you’ve heard the most important highlights!

-Yes, there are cheaper hosting companies out there (by $2 a month), but they don’t include the FREE CDN, FREE eMail accounts for your business, and daily backups of your site.
+Yes, there are cheaper hosting companies out there (by .04 cents a month), but they don’t include the FREE CDN, FREE eMail accounts for your business, and daily backups of your site.

-And, these other hosting companies that are cheaper by only $2 a month ARE NOT known to be as FAST, Frustration-Free and Trouble-Free as SiteGround.
+And, these other hosting companies that are cheaper by only .04 cents a month ARE NOT known to be as FAST, Frustration-Free, and Trouble-Free as SiteGround.

-I CAN’T GO FOR THAT – I want the best, most secure, most reliable, frustration-free and fastest web hosting for my followers, and SiteGround is it!
+I CAN’T GO FOR THAT – I want the best, most secure, most reliable, frustration-free, and fastest WordPress blog hosting for my followers, and SiteGround is it!

 Remember the old saying – “You Get What You Pay For!”